hsf-training/hsf-training-ssh-webpage/_episodes/02-basics.md

 > {: .output}
 >
 > This means the host presented a different key than it used to.
 This can
 > sometimes happen if the server you want to connect to was reinstalled.
-So if
+If
-> **you know** that the server was reinstalled or upgraded you can tell ssh to
+> **you know** that the server was reinstalled or upgraded, you can tell ssh to
-> forget the previous host key.
-For example to forget the host key for
+> forget the previous host key by running
-> ``bastion.desy.de`` just use
 > ```bash
-> ssh-keygen -R bastion.desy.de
+> ssh-keygen -R <servername>
 > ```
 {: .callout}

 ## Copying Files

-In addition to just connection to a remote shell we can also ssh to copy files from one computer to another.
-Very similar to the ``cp`` command there is a ``scp`` command for "Secure Copy".
-To specify a file on a server just precede the filename with the ssh connection string followed by a colon:
+In addition to just connecting to a remote shell we can also ssh to copy files from one computer to another.
+Very similar to the ``cp`` command, there is a ``scp`` command, for a "Secure Copy".
+To specify a file on a server just precede the filename with the ssh connection string followed by a colon.
+For example:

 ```bash
 scp desyusername@bastion.desy.de:/etc/motd bastion-message
 ```

-This will copy the file ``/etc/motd`` to your local computer into the current directory.
-In the same way
+This will copy the file ``/etc/motd`` into the current directory on your local computer as ``bastion-message``.
+In the same way,

 ```bash
 scp bastion-message desyusername@bastion.desy.de:~/
 ```

-will copy the file ``bastion-message`` from your local directory into your home directory on ``bastion.desy.de``.
+will copy the file ``bastion-message`` from your local directory into your home directory on the server ``bastion.desy.de``.

 > ## Exercise
-> Copy a file from your local computer to your home directory on
+> Copy a file from your local computer to your server's home directory
-> ``bastion.desy.de``
 > > ## Hint
-> > You can use the ``touch`` command to create empty files
+> > You can use the ``touch`` command to create an empty file to copy.
 > {: .solution}
 {: .challenge}

 > ## Exercise
-> Copy a file from your home directory on ``bastion.desy.de`` to you local
+> Copy a file from your server's home directory to you local
-> directory
+> directory.
 {: .challenge}

 > ## Exercise
-> How can we copy full directories with all files at once?
+> Copy a full directory with all files at once either from your local computer to the server or from the server to your local computer.
 > > ## Hint
-> > Try `man ssp`
+> > Try `man scp` or `scp --help` to get to know about scp flags that may be of use.
 > {: .solution}
 > > ## Solution
-> > Supply ``-r`` to scp: ``scp -r desy:~/plots .`` will try to copy the full
+> > Supply ``-r`` to scp to recursively copy the full directory.
-> > directory ``plots`` on the remote machine to your current directory
 > >
-> > However for more efficient copying of large amount of files you should consider
+> > However, for more efficient copying of large amount of files you should consider
 > > using ``rsync``
 > {: .solution}
 {: .challenge}